The Girl with Two Husbands: Mother's Curse

 In a tale published by Greek folklorist Georgios A. Megas with the title H κατάρα της μάνας ("Mother's Curse"), a king and a queen have a daughter named Maria, who goes to school.
 Maria likes her female school teacher so much she wants her to be her mother, and the teacher hatches a plan: Maria is to ask her mother to fetch some nuts from a marble box, and close the lid on her mother.
 Maria kills her mother, but the queen says her daughter will have to mourn on her grave for advice, and may God and the Virgin Mary forgive her.
 The queen is buried with pomp, and the girl convinces her father to marry her female teacher to give her a new mother.
 It happens thus, and the female teacher becomes Maria's stepmother.
 One day, after the king departs for war, a woman near the palace's verandah asks God to give her a snake for a child.
 When the woman is ready to be in labour, the new queen offers Maria to be her midwife, although the unborn snake's mother fears for her.
 Maria is forced to go, but goes to her mother's grave for advice; her mother's ghost admonishes her for the killing, but advises her to prepare a pot of honey and a bowl of milk, entice the snake with the food and toss him into a large box.
 It happens thus, and the snake child is born.
 Later, the snake son, called Όφις ("Ophis"), asks his human mother to be taught to read and write, suggesting Maria shall do it.
 Princess Maria goes to her mother's grave again and again receives advice: prepare iron rods to beat the snake son if he tries to bite her when learning the alphabet.
 The third time, Ophis asks his mother to find him a bride, and he suggests Maria.
 Maria goes to her mother's grave again and her mother's ghost simply tells her to be extremely careful.
 On the wedding night, Ophis asks Maria to close the door, then he removes his snakeskin to become a handsome prince, warning Maria not to tell anyone about his secret, lest she has to wear down three pairs of iron shoes in search for him.
 Maria and Ophis spend the night together, and he returns to his snakeskin in the morning.
 Eventually Maria betrays Ophis and reveals his secret, causing him to disappear.
 She dons the iron shoes and goes to her mother's grave, her spirit warning her her journey will be long, through mountains and valleys.
 Maria walks until she finds a grave; she enters the grave and further inside she finds a youth trapped to a chair.
 He explains he is prince Giorgios and the fairies ("neraides") kidnapped him from his father's palace and force him to dance every night.
 Giorgios turns Maria into an orange to protect her from the fairies, and eventually she becomes pregnant.
 Giorgios sends her to his mother's castle so she can give birth to their child.
-Maria is welcomes into Georgios's mother's castle and gives birth to a son.
+Maria is welcomed into Georgios's mother's castle and gives birth to a son.
 She rocks the baby with a song, saying that if they knew he is Giorgios's son, the baby would be dressed in gold and silver.
 The queen, Giorgios's mother, overhears the song and Maria explains everything, then a retinue go to the grave to rescue the prince: they light up incenses and toss them inside the grave to distract the fairies, then take Giorgios with them.
 Later, Ophis goes to Giorgios's castle, asks for some water and drops his ring in a jug.
 Maria learns her first husband Ophis is there, and both men begin to dispute whom she should be with.
 A priest suggests they place Maria atop a hill with each man on one side of her, Ophis with water and Giorgios holding nuts and her baby.
 Maria asks Ophis for water, but dies, fulfilling her mother's curse.